 There's an interesting side issue to a failed survey.

 Sometimes, in doing the test, the surveyor might blow a hole through the hull under the waterline with his little hammer.
 Under these circumstances, the boat would be instantly failed and could not be put back in the water until repaired.
 The boat is, of that moment, both unsaleable and unsailable as the hole so hammered might cause the boat to sink in the water.

-This sort of clause matters with the Titanic, which went down in 11,000' of water but it also applies to canal boats which in t'cut might not have 2" of free water under them at times.
-(Pentargon has been aground outside Badsey's cafe at Hillmorton and it's draught is 24").
+This sort of clause matters with the Titanic, which went down in 11,000' of water but it also applies to canal boats which might not have 2" of free water under them at times.
+(Pentargon has been aground at Hillmorton on its rear end draught of 24").

 This little is gem is entered into the discussion